Developing and Contributing

 Tests are kept in the

-When you create your Pull Request, some checks from Travis CI will automatically run; you can see previous builds if you want to.
+When you create your Pull Request, checks from the Github Actions CI will automatically run.

 If something fails in the CI: